Go in search of the thundering

-After an early morning safari, fly back to Arusha.
-Relax at our hotel before connecting with your evening flight home, arriving the next day.
-Rivertrees Lodge (B,L)
+After a final early-morning safari, fly back to Arusha.
+Relax at our hotel before connecting with your flight home.

 Biologist and artist David Bygott first came to Tanzania in 1969 to work on Jane Goodall's National Geographic-funded team studying wild chimpanzees.
-David spent four years as a lion biologist for the Serengeti Lion Project, researching lion behavior in northern Tanzania.
-He later taught zoology to future wildlife managers at the University of Dar es Salaam.
-David worked with Dian Fossey sketching gorillas, and has contributed illustrations to numerous East African guidebooks and to National Geographic magazine.
-David and his wife lived in Tanzania for more 25 than years.
+While there, he visited Dian Fossey at her Rwandan research center and helped her sketch individual gorillas.
+David spent four years as a lion biologist in Tanzania and taught zoology to future wildlife managers at the University of Dar es Salaam.
+He has contributed illustrations to numerous East African guidebooks and to National Geographic magazine.
+David and his wife lived in Tanzania for more than 25 years.

 ALT indicates a departure that has a slightly different itinerary than the one shown on this page.
 Click the ALT icon to see the day-to-day itinerary.